 The following video explains Smart Beta strategies in detail.

-You can find following four smart beta strategies on our platform.
+You can find following three smart beta strategies on our platform.
 Check out the full collection here.

 Quality – Smart Beta